Estimated reading time: 6 minutes

-Reptiles can cost a lot of money but crested geckos are usually quite cheap.
-Until a decade ago the number of crested geckos in captivity was relatively low and prices were high.
+Reptiles can cost a lot of money, but crested geckos are usually relatively cheap.
+Until a decade ago, the number of crested geckos in captivity was relatively low and prices were high.
 But crested geckos are easy to breed and have a low startup and recurring cost compared to other reptiles.
-Today there are a lot of crested geckos in captivity and the prices are quite low.
+So today, there are a lot of crested geckos in captivity and the prices are pretty low.

 Crested geckos cost on average between $50 and $100.
-The price of a crested gecko will depend on the morph, the age, the gender, and the availability in your region.
-Unique “designer” morphs have prices that start from $500 and can cost up to $5000.
+The price of a crested gecko will depend on the morph, age, gender, and availability in your region.
+Unique “designer” morphs have prices that start from $500 and cost up to $5000.

-You’ll also need to buy several supplies for your crested gecko such as an enclosure, substrate, plants, and certain accessories.
-If you’re interested in learning what you need and what the average cost will be of an entire setup you can find everything in our shopping list.
-You’ll notice that the price of a crested gecko is only a (little) part of the entire cost.
+You’ll also need to buy several supplies for your crested gecko, such as an enclosure, substrate, plants, and certain accessories.
+If you’re interested in learning what you need and the average cost of an entire setup, you can find everything on our shopping list.
+You’ll notice that the price of a crested gecko is only a (tiny) part of the entire cost.

 In this article, I will only focus on the price and pricing factors of crested geckos.
 You’ll learn what determines the price of a crested gecko so you can make an informed decision when buying one.